 This is a pro tip one of my affiliate coaches once gave me, as it allows you to have a higher quality score on your ad and thus pay LESS for it.

-5) In the top middle of the window, you’ll see a message that says “Max.
+5) Last but not least, in the top middle of the window, you’ll see a message that says “Max.
 CPV”.
-Mine says $0.06.
+Mine says $0.06 by default.
 Yours may say different.
-Either way, change it to $0.05.
+Either way, you can leave it at $0.06 or change it to $0.05 if you want (a penny could add up quickly when views add up).

 9) Last part: Keywords.
 This is also critical to get right.